 The type of paper you decide to use in your print jobs can drastically affect the overall impression of your brand.
 On the other hand, if you use expensive paper for something that will be used internally, it can be an unnecessary expense.
 Many business owners don’t know what paper grammage even means.

 Knowing which paper grammage to choose when ordering your products can spell the difference between a product that stands the test of time, and one that wilts when it is passed from one person to the next.

-Paper with a lighter weight is best suited for specific applications.
-While thicker, heavier paper is better for others.
-Knowing the ideal GSM for your paper product can help you avoid spending unnecessary money on something that does not even .
+Paper with a lighter weight is best suited for certain applications, while thicker, heavier paper is better for others.
+Knowing the ideal GSM for your paper product can help you avoid spending unnecessary money on something that does not even.
 So, what exactly is ‘GSM’, and which paper grammage is best for which product?

-The best way to know for sure that you’re ordering the right paper – our free paper sample booklet.
+The best way to know for sure that you’re ordering the right paper – our paper sample booklet.
 Only pay for delivery, and get your money back in store credit on the first order.
 Are you a print reseller?
-We have an unbranded version too.
-No strings attached.
-While stocks last.
+We have an unbranded paper booklet version too.

 What Exactly Is Paper Grammage?